-Estimated reading time: 7 minutes
+Estimated reading time: 1 minute

 Do you find yourself getting frustrated or annoyed when people make irrational decisions?
 Have you ever wished people would just listen to logic and good sense instead of their emotions?
-If so, you’re not alone.
-Most of us live on the irrational side of things at some point in our life.

-What is the irrationality of the mind?
+What is the Irrationality of the Irrational people?

 The irrationality of the mind is our thoughts that have no reason, logic, or understanding.
 Such ideas stem from beliefs based on past experiences, positive or negative.
-In the long term, these irrational thoughts may lead to obsessive-compulsive disorder (OCD), anxiety, and psychosis.
+In the long term, these irrational thoughts can lead to obsessive-compulsive disorder (OCD), anxiety, and psychosis.

 Sometimes, irrational behavior happens due to emotional reactions when making difficult decisions.
-When we face a situation like this, the person may have a strong burst of emotions that seems unreasonable.
+When we face a situation like this, the person can have a strong burst of emotions that seems unreasonable.
 And this initiates irrational thoughts and actions.

 Furthermore, irrationality is an inherent part of the human thought process.